gov-cy/staging-govcy-design-system-docs/src/components/error_message.md

 ### Allow users to continue
 There may be cases where you would allow users to continue with the service, even if there are errors on a specific section.
 This may be helpful in cases where users do not have all the information needed to complete the service at the time, but they can still complete other parts of the service.

-In such a case you should still use the error summary and error messages components, but use the ==allow users to continue error summary variant==
+In such a case you should still use the error summary and error messages components, but use the [allow users to continue error summary variant](../error_summary/#allow-users-to-continue).
 ## Errors content
 ### Be clear and concise
 Describe what has happened and tell them how to fix it.
 The message must be in plain English, use positive language and get to the point.